jhollinger/idlemailer/README.md

   # Pre-cache all templates and layouts (instead of re-loading them on each delivery)
   config.cache_templates = true

-  # Name of the layout template.
+  # Name of the default layout template.
 Here, the file(s) would be named
   # mailer_layout.html.erb and/or mailer_layout.text.erb.
   config.layout = 'mailer_layout'